This guide to camping at Fish Lake, Utah is brought to you by Liquid IV, whose electrolyte powder is your go-to source for high alpine hydration.

 The Trails of Fish Lake

 Besides camping, Fish Lake, Utah includes hundreds of miles of trails in and around the Fish Lake area, with several that start within the campgrounds surrounding the lake.
-The most notable trail accessible within campground limits is the 5-mile Pelican Canyon Trail, which starts in the Bowery Creek campground and moves through the surrounding forest before peaking atop the Fish Lake Hightop at 11,633 feet.
+The most notable trail accessible within campground limits is Pelican Canyon Trail which is 5-miles long and starts in the Bowery Creek campground and moves through the surrounding forest before peaking atop the Fish Lake Hightop at 11,633 feet.

 The Resorts at Fish Lake